terra-money/classic-core/docs/guide/validators.md

 # Notes on validators

 {% hint style="info" %}
-    Information on how to join the current testnet \(`genesis.json` file and seeds\) is held [in our `networks` repo](https://github.com/terra-project/networks).
+Information on how to join the current testnet (`genesis.json` file and seeds) is held in our "networks" [repo](https://github.com/terra-project/networks).
 Please check there if you are looking to join our latest testnet.
 {% endhint %}

 **Note**: This documentation is only intended for validators of the **Soju public testnet** and the **Columbus public mainnet**